Asterika/vue-todo-app/README.md

 # vue-todo-app
-This event tracking app in a "to do list" format was completed as part of a code-along project in Vue Mastery's *Real World Vue.js* course taught by Adam Jahr and Gregg Pollack.
+This event posting app in a "to do list" format was completed as part of a code-along project in Vue Mastery's *Real World Vue.js* course taught by Adam Jahr and Gregg Pollack.

 The concepts covered in this course include:
 * Vue Router